pegros/PEG_FLW/help/sfpegCheckboxSelectFlw.md

 * `cardClass` to provide a CSS class for the overall div container
 * `columnNumber` to provide the number of sections per row (which should be a divider of 12)

+_Note_: The order in which the **Groups** are displayed in the component corresponds to the order in which they appear first in the record list provided as input.

 ---